temporalio/edu-102-go-code/exercises/durable-execution/README.md

 Since you added logging code to the Workflow and Activity code, take a moment to look at what you see in the terminal windows for each Worker and think about what took place.
 You may also find it helpful to look at this Workflow Execution in the Web UI.

-The Microservice for this exercise logs each successful translation, and if you look at its terminal window, you will see that the service only translated Hello (the first Activity) once, even though the Worker was killed after this translation took place.
+The microservice for this exercise logs each successful translation, and if you look at its terminal window, you will see that the service only translated Hello (the first Activity) once, even though the Worker was killed after this translation took place.
 In other words, Temporal did not re-execute the completed Activity when it restored the state of the Workflow Execution.

 ### This is the end of the exercise.